clawall/siads-699/README.md

 ## 4.3.
 If you want to run the ML Pipeline and create fresh CSV files to train the Models
 make

+## 4.4 If you want to run the crawler for a specific account (44196397) and save it as ./output.csv:
+cd crawler
+python read_tweets.py 44196397 ./output.csv
 ```

 ## Folder structure